-Golkoo Morcos, US medical director at ViiV Healthcare, talks to two early pioneers in AIDS treatment and research, Dr. Michael Gottlieb and Marty St. Clair.
-Hear what it was like to be involved in the development and impact of early HIV-1 treatment.
+Two early pioneers in AIDS treatment and research, Dr. Michael Gottlieb and Marty St. Clair, talk about their involvement in the development and impact of early HIV-1 treatment.
 They will also discuss their points of view on RUKOBIA, an option for heavily treatment-experienced patients living with HIV-1.

 Marty St. Clair, a virologist at ViiV Healthcare, has been working as a research scientist since the early 1980s.
 She was a part of the team that discovered and helped develop the first HIV drug, azidothymidine, otherwise known as AZT, or zidovudine.

 To view references for “A Window to the Past,” click here.